AbhishekD15/PageRank/README.md

 # PageRank
-Pagerank given node and edges.
+Pagerank with given node and edges.

 ### Pagerank implementation in Python